Concrete Calculator

 How Does It Work?

 Take your measurements before you do anything else.
 Length, width, and thickness.
 Just make sure you convert that thickness from inches to feet first because 4 inches is 0.33 feet, not 4.
+Need help converting units?
+Use our Conversion Calculator to switch between inches, feet, yards, and meters instantly.
 The calculator multiplies those three numbers, divides by 27, and gives you cubic yards.
 It also shows you how to add about 10 percent for waste so you do not come up short.

 Common Wrong Assumptions